 However, the results also differed in some ways from those of Experiment 1.
 Seven of the 24 Type I participants chose the pattern-conforming response on all 32 of the test trials, and fully half of the participants chose it on at least 30 of them.
 In fact, Type I performance was very significantly better than that in all other Type conditions as well, as shown by the fact that the Type I model coefficient was four standard errors above the next-highest coefficient (that of Type III).
-Near-perfect Type I performance, with simultaneous poorer performance on higher types, is characteristic of rule-based rather than cue-based learners, arising when learners in the Type I condition find the correct single-feature rule quickly while those in the other conditions are still searching (Shepard et al., 1961; J. D. Smith et al., 2004).
-The theoretical reason is that Type I patterns are solved by single-feature rules, which, being less syntactically complex than any other kind of rule, 14 are found more quickly, and, once found, enable perfect performance.
+Near-perfect Type I performance, with simultaneous poorer performance on higher types, is characteristic of rule-based rather than cue-based learners, arising when learners in the Type I condition find the correct single-feature rule quickly while those in the other conditions are still searching (Shepard et al., 1961; Smith et al., 2004).
+The theoretical reason is that Type I patterns are solved by single-feature rules, which, being less syntactically complex than any other kind of rule,14 are found more quickly, and, once found, enable perfect performance.
 It has been found empirically that task conditions which favor rule learning, such as explicit instructions to seek a rule, lead to a bimodal distribution of participant performance, with "solvers" near 100% accuracy and "nonsolvers" near 50% (Kurtz et al., 2013).

-An alternative cue-based account might be possible, but would have to be specially engineered for the task.
+An alternative cue-based account might be possible, but it would have to be specially engineered for the task.
 One approach to privileging Type I over the others would be to inhibit the two- and three-feature constraints in GMECCS or another model.
-However, some explanation would then be required for the empirical finding, in Figure 16, that the preference between the two central stimuli in Type IV - which is supported by six partially-valid one-feature (face) constraints - is so much weaker than the preference in Type I, which is supported by two fully-valid one-feature constraints, and why it is little better than Type II, which is supported by no one-feature constraints at all.
+However, some explanation would then be required for the empirical finding, in Fig. 16, that the preference between the two central stimuli in Type IV-which is supported by six partially valid one-feature (face) constraints-is so much weaker than the preference in Type